 It was a fine day.
-Willie went down to the village in the evening after the Kawau came in and got the mail.
+I went down to the village to post matter and get the mail.

 Mrs Simpson came over from Ti Point.
 Willie went fishing to Ti Point but only brought home a few herrings.

 It was a fine day.
 Mr & Mrs John Greenwood drove me home in the morning, they came up here to have a look at my Roses and staid for dinner.

 It was a fine day.
 Ernie Greenwood drove me over to Warkworth, we arrived there about noon, consulted Dr Morrison, had dinner and then went to the Show which was held in the Town Hall, John Greenwood took some Roses over for me yesterday & entered them but they took no prizes.
 The flowers were very good, also fancy work and cookery.
 I went with the John Greenwoods to Mr Rooses and staid there the night.